Chern Classes of Logarithmic Derivations for Free Divisors with Jacobian Ideal of Linear Type: The imbedding of the quasi-symmetric blow-up in the cotangent bundle

 \section{The imbedding of the quasi-symmetric blow-up in the cotangent bundle}

-In this section and the following, $X$ is a nonsingular algebraic variety defined over an algebraically closed field of characteristic 0, $D$ is a reduced effective divisor (hypersurface) in $X$, $D^{s}$ is the singular subscheme of $D$, and $i: D \to X$ is the inclusion of $D$ into $X$.
+In this section and the following, $X$ is a nonsingular algebraic variety defined over an algebraically closed field of characteristic 0, $D$ is a reduced effective divisor (hypersurface) in $X$, $D_{sing}$ is the singular subscheme of $D$.
+Let $i: D \to X$ and $j: D_{sing} \to X$ be the inclusions of $D$ and $D_{sing}$ into $X$ respectively.
 For readers who follow the discussion of the previous section, there is a caution in the change of notation.
-The schemes $X$, $D$ and $D^{s}$ play the role of $M$, $X$ and $Y$ in theorem \ref{cycle} respectively.
-The ideal sheaf of $D^{s}$ in $\mathscr{O}_D$ will be denoted by $\mathscr{I}$, and the ideal sheaf of $D^{s}$ in $\mathscr{O}_X$ will be denoted by $\tilde{\mathscr{I}}$.
+The schemes $X$, $D$ and $D_{sing}$ play the role of $M$, $X$ and $Y$ in theorem \ref{cycle} respectively.
+The ideal sheaf of $D_{sing}$ in $\mathscr{O}_D$ will be denoted by $\mathscr{I}$, and the ideal sheaf of $D_{sing}$ in $\mathscr{O}_X$ will be denoted by $\tilde{\mathscr{I}}$.

 The sheaf of logarithmic derivations $\textup{Der}_X(-\log D)$ along $D$ is a subsheaf of the sheaf of regular derivations $\textup{Der}_X$, which we also identify with the sheaf of sections of the tangent bundle of $X$.
 Over an open subset $U$ of $X$ where the divisor $D$ has a local equation $h$,